pymor/pymor/docs/source/tutorial-rb.rst

-(linear coercive problems with an affine dependence of the system matrix on the |Parameters|), one can derive a posteriori error estimators for which the equivalence with the best-approximation error can be shown and which can be computed efficiently, independently from the size of the `fom`.
+(linear coercive problems with an affine dependence of the system matrix on the |Parameters|), one can derive a posteriori error estimators for which the equivalence with the best-approximation error can be shown and which can be computed efficiently, independently from the size of the full-order model.
 Here we will only give a simple example how to use the :meth:`weak greedy <pymor.algorithms.greedy.weak_greedy>` algorithm for our problem at hand.

 In order to do so, we need to be able to build a reduced-order